NCMoseley/ExpressPassport/README.md

 # Express Passport

 Boilerplate for node.js server using Express, Mongoose/mongoDB.
+This project supports account creation based on email & password combination.
+Credentials are stored in mongoDB via mongoose.
+The server creates Jwt tokens, and the client places them in localstorage in the browser to preserve logged in state for each user.
+There is a boilerplate feature route which is only available to users who have created an account and are logged in

 Web Token Authentication created with Bcrypt, Passport, and Jwt.